 I have included the Coastal route in orange, for your convenience, which we did not take.
 We chose to switch over to the coastal route after the two come together in Âncora, in the next town of Moledo.
 The Senda Litoral after Moledo adds another kilometer to the day and I felt that the day was already long enough at 28 kilometers, and I’d already seen plenty of beaches.
 I even got to walk on one, as you shall see below!

 There is also a shorter, but harder diversion near Afife, also shown in orange, that you can take to hug the coast and avoid climbing the Montedor, see below also.

 I placed the albergues/hotels/cafés on the maps that we visited.
 For a complete list of accommodations, click here.
 For a link to places to stay/reserve in Viana do Castelo and Caminha, click on the desired town.

 The day's elevation is essentially flat as you would expect along the coast on the Senda Litoral.
-However, there is small climb up and over a coastal hill in Montedor, near Carreço and then another climb of 100 feet (30 meters) up over some dunes, just after crossing the Rio Âncora on the boardwalk, near the city of Âncora.
+However, there is a small climb of 30 meters (100 feet) up and over a coastal hill in Montedor, near Carreço and then another small climb up over some dunes, just after crossing the Rio Âncora on the boardwalk, near the city of Vila Praia de Âncora.

-After leaving the Albergue, we walked down the Rua da Bandeira and turned left (1) onto the Avenida 25 de Abril that runs in front of the Igeja do Carmo and heads south toward the waterfront.
-As soon as was possible we took an immediate right to walk under the bridge and and toward the park called the Jardim da Marginal, along the Limia River.
+After leaving the albergue, we walked down the Rua da Bandeira and turned left onto the Rua do Carmo that runs in front of the Igreja do Carmo and heads south toward the waterfront.
+As soon as it was possible we took an immediate right to walk under the bridge and toward the park called the Jardim da Marginal, along the Limia River.